ricilandolt/shadowr/README.md

 ## How it works:

-### Returning a RSelenium::WebElement with which you can access like you used to.

 ## Methods:

+Depending on the method, either a RSelenium::WebElement or a boolean is returned.
+You can access the RSelenium::WebElement like you used to.

 `find_element(shadowObject, css_selector)`:
 Use this method if want single element from DOM